ATOMFORK-DEV/ATOMDESK/README.md

 ATOMDESK is released under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

 ---
+---

-ATOMDESK - Your Development Environment, Anywhere and Everywhere!
+ATOMFORK DEVELOPMENT, ATOMDESK - Your Development Environment, Anywhere and Everywhere!